🚀 If Your Developers Aren’t Using AI, You’re Wasting Time (and Money)

 AI Questions and Answers section for If Your Developers Aren’t Using AI, You’re Wasting Time and Money

 Welcome to a new feature where you can interact with our AI called Jeannie.
 You can ask her anything relating to this article.
-If this feature is available, you should see a small genie lamp in the bottom right of the page.
+If this feature is available, you should see a small genie lamp above this text.
 Click on the lamp to start a chat or view the following questions that Jeannie has answered relating to If Your Developers Aren’t Using AI, You’re Wasting Time and Money.

 Be the first to ask our Jeannie AI a question about this article